curblr/curblr-spec/Regulations.md

 # Overlapping regulations and hierarchy

 It is possible for more than one regulation to apply to the same section of a street.
 For example, a section of curb may be a loading zone during the morning, a paid parking zone during the afternoon, and a free parking zone in the evening.

-However, there should be only a single applicable activity [Rule](Rule.md) at a given location on the curb for any particular combination of [UserClasses](UserClasses.md) and [TimeSpan](TimeSpans.md).
-In some cases, there will be no applicable activity [Rule](Rule.md).
-But it is not possible for a section of curb to have multiple conflicting regulations at the same time; for example, a section of curb cannot simultaneously be a "No stopping" zone for all users, as well as a "Parking" zone for all users.

-A CurbLR feed contains the necessary information to resolve potential conflicts when regulations overlap one another.
-When interpreting a CurbLR feed or displaying the data visually, the data should be prioritized in terms of most restrictive and specifc (highest priority) to least restrictive and specific (lowest priority).
-This documentation lists a default hierarchy through which CurbLR regulations can be prioritized.
-The hierarchy is included as part of the manifest, enabling a user to customize it in the case when local regulations differ from the norm.
+A stretch of curb may be regulated for two-hour parking normally, but during a snow emergency that regulation is superseded by a no parking regulation.
+Or a temporary regulation might be put into place to disallow parking in a construction zone.

+A priority hierarchy allows different regulations to coexist without ambiguity.
+When multiple regulations apply at a specific location and time, the priority hierarchy determines which one is in force.

+In the real world, priorities are often implied rather than explicit.
+Road users assume that a "No Parking - Street Cleaning" sign overrules a "2H Meter Parking" sign.
+As computers are not adept at making these kinds of value judgements, CurbLR requires that priorities be specified explicitly.

+Priorities also avoid the need to define the regulations for each span of curb individually.
+An entire street or set of streets might be regulated as resident parking, but with small spans near fire hydrants defined with higher priority "no standing" regulations applied.

+To resolve potential conflicts when regulations overlap one another, a descriptive priority category is included as part of each regulation (in the [Rule](Rule.md)), and the [metadata](Manifest.md) includes an ordered list of these priority categories, establishing a hierarchy.
+Using this category approach enables data creators to prevent ambiguity or conflicts between overlapping regulations, in a way that allows for flexibility, customization, the ability to adapt to future changes.

 # Examples